uq-eresearch/thales/doc/thales-install-guide.md

         postgres=# \l
         postgres=# \q

+	If using PostgreSQL _trust authentication_, the password can be omitted.

-    Note: unlike in development, this database user does not have the CREATEDB role.
+    Note: unlike in development, this database user does not have the CREATEDB role to improve security.

 2. Edit configuration

     Edit _config/database.yml_ to set the username and password to the